jedrichards/es6/README.md

 // 'o'
 ```

-> In ES6 strings also implement the iterable interface.

 ## Generators

-### Description

 Generators are a type of function that can be paused and resumed, and are primarily used for lazy evaluation of sequences.
 They can also be used to clean up the syntax of sequences of async tasks.

-When a generator is created using the `function *` syntax a specialised iterator instance is returned that can be used to variously control the generator, consume its output or feed it new input.
+When a generator is created using the `function *` syntax a specialised iterator instance is returned that can be used to control the generator, consume its output or feed it new input.

-Each `yield` expression encountered inside the generator passes a `value` out into the iteration.
+Each `yield` expression encountered inside the generator function body passes a `value` out into the iteration.
 Generators are initially paused at the very beginning of their function body, and can only be advanced through each successive internal `yield` expression by calling `next` on the generator's iterator each time.

-The iterator's `next` method can also be used to pass values into the generator which manifest inside the function body as the value of the `yield` expression at which the runtime is currently paused.
+The iterator's `next()` method can also be used to pass values into the generator which manifest inside the function body as the value of the `yield` expression at which the runtime is currently paused.

-### Examples

-#### Creating iterators
+### Creating Iterators

+At their simplest, generators provide a shorthand for easily creating custom iterable objects.
+Generator derived iterables can be used in all the same ways as standard iterables, i.e. with the `for of` loop and the `...` spread operator.

 ```js
 function * makeGenerator () {